Member | Established: 1988 | Member since 2014

 SMO 6: Investigation and Discipline

-Other professional accountants are regulated through their voluntary membership in the VRC.
-In accordance with its constitution, VRC established an I&D system to monitor and enforce compliance with professional standards, the Code of Ethics, and disciplinary regulations by its members who are management and financial accountants.
+Professional accountants other than auditors may be regulated through their voluntary membership in the VRC.
+In accordance with its constitution, VRC established an I&D system, comprised of an Execute Board, Disciplinary Board, Appeals Board, and an Enforcement & Ethics Committee, to monitor and enforce compliance with professional standards, the Code of Ethics, and disciplinary regulations by its members who are management and financial accountants.
+The VRC confirms that its I&D procedures align with the SMO 6 benchmark.

-VRC’s Disciplinary Board receives, assesses, and rules on complaints against members while the Appeals Board receives, assesses and rules on appeals against the rulings of the Disciplinary Board.
-The Disciplinary and Appeals Boards comprise a: chairperson, VRC member (management accountant), and non-VRC member (a university professor, accountant, attorney or ethical professional). standards and professional regulations.
+VRC’s Disciplinary Board receives, assesses, and rules on complaints against members while the Appeals Board receives, assesses, and rules on appeals against the rulings of the Disciplinary Board.
+The Disciplinary and Appeals Boards comprise a: chairperson, VRC member (management accountant), and non-VRC member (a university professor, accountant, attorney or ethical professional).

-VRC publishes a detailed description of its investigation and disciplinary process on its website to support member’s compliance with applicable ethical requirements.
-It also ensures that all members have access to adequate continuing professional development courses on current regulations and the I&D systems and processes
+VRC ensures that all members have access to adequate continuing professional development courses on current regulations and the I&D systems and processes.

-VRC annually reviews the performance of the I&D system, including the independence of the members of the Disciplinary Board, in order to ensure continued compliance with SMO 6.
+VRC annually reviews the performance of the I&D system, including the independence of the members of the Disciplinary Board, to ensure continued compliance with SMO 6.

 Current Status: Sustain